Skip to main content

 • Water supply issues

 F03 Check for any under-sink or drain pipe blockages.
 We recommend seeking professional advice.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 • Blockages in the pipe system